SixSq/hn-docs/docs/researcher/api-key.rst

 6. Be sure to setup the `ss-curl` alias.
 See the SlipStream cURL_ documentation for setting up the correct alias.

-7. Using your username and the randomly generated password, the server via the command line using the `ss-curl` alias.
+7. Using your username and the randomly generated password, log into the server via the command line using the `ss-curl` alias.
 Details can be found in the `SlipStream documentation
 <http://ssdocs.sixsq.com/en/latest/tutorials/ss/automating-slipstream.html#ss-curl-login>`_.

 Now with all that completed, you can now create an API key/secret.